-Methodology for Positions That Are Exposures to Publicly-Traded, Non-Financial Corporate Entities
+Methodology for Positions that are Exposures to Publicly-Traded, Non-Financial Corporate Entities

-To use the proposed indicator-based methodology, a bank must calculate the following: (1) Leverage, measured by the ratio of total liabilities (DEBT) to the market value of assets (A); (2) cash flow, measured as the ratio of earnings before interest expense, taxes, depreciation and amortization (EBITDA) to a market value of assets; and (3) monthly stock return volatility (VOL).
+To use the proposed indicator-based methodology, a bank must calculate the following: (1) leverage, measured by the ratio of total liabilities (DEBT) to the market value of assets (A); (2) cash flow, measured as the ratio of earnings before interest expense, taxes, depreciation and amortization (EBITDA) to a market value of assets; and (3) stock price volatility (VOL), measured as the standard deviation of the corporate obligor's monthly stock price as of the last trading day of each month over the immediate preceding 12 months.
+So, for example, stock price volatility measured as of March 31, 2012, would be based on the entity's stock price as of the last trading day of the months of April 2011 to March 2012.

 In order to assign a corporate debt position a specific risk-weighting factor using the indicator-based methodology, a bank would be required to use publicly available financial data to calculate a value for each of the three indicators.
 Separate calculations would be made for each quarterly regulatory financial report.
 The calculation of debt would be based on liabilities reported as of the end of the most recent calendar quarter.
 Assets would be measured as the sum of the product of the number of outstanding shares as of the end of the most recent calendar quarter multiplied by the entity's stock price on the last trading day of the most recent calendar quarter plus the measure of liabilities reported as of the end of the most recent calendar quarter.
-To calculate EBITDA for the three-indicator methodology, a bank would use EBITDA for the four most recent calendar quarters.
-The EBITDA-to-assets ratio would be calculated by dividing an entity's cumulative EBITDA over the previous four quarters by its equity market value plus total liabilities as reported as of the end of the most recent quarter.
+The calculation of EBITDA would be calculated using EBITDA for the four most recent calendar quarters.
+The EBITDA would be calculated by dividing an entity's cumulative earnings over the previous four quarters by its equity market value plus total liabilities as reported as of the end of the most recent quarter.
 So, for example, when measuring EBITDA on March 31, 2012, the bank likely would use EBITDA for the period from January 1, 2011, to December 31, 2011.
-Stock return volatility would be measured as the standard deviation of the corporate obligor's monthly stock return as of the last trading day of each month over the immediate preceding 12 months.
-So, for example, stock return volatility measured as of March 31, 2012, would be based on the entity's stock returns calculated using prices as of the last trading day of the months of March 2011 to March 2012, adjusted for stock splits.